wiseman-timelord/Image-Gradio-Gguf/README.md

 ### Development:
 Development is somewhat stopped for now due to having implemented, z-image-turbo (txt-img) and flux 2 (img-img, txt-img), however ideas for improvement will be here...
 - Flux 2 model variants, possibly ungated or reinforced.
+- There may be a few minor bugs to iron out.

 ### Structure:
 - Scripts structure is...